-imposed upon other employees for the same or similar offenses, Employee disputes Agency's claim that it employed the penalty of removal in similar circumstances.
-Employee asserts that he believes there are several other employees throughout the government of the District of Columbia who committed similar if not the exact same offenses but were not terminated.
-However, Employee did not proffer any evidence to support this contention.
+Employee asserts that the Deciding Official did not consider Factor 3, which deals with Employee's past spotless disciplinary record, or Factor 4, which deals with Employee's three year favorable work record.
+As for Factor 6, which looks at the consistency of the penalty with those imposed upon other employees for the same or similar offenses, Employee disputes Agency's claim that it employed the penalty of removal in similar circumstances.
+Employee asserts that she is aware of several other employees throughout the government of the District of Columbia who committed similar if not the exact same offenses but were not terminated.
+However, Employee did not proffer any evidence to support her contention.

 Employee also believes that the Deciding Official failed to consider Factor 10, which looks at the potential for the employee's rehabilitation, or Factor 12, which looks at the adequacy and effectiveness of alternative sanctions to deter such conduct in the future by the employee or others.
-Employee points out his remorse at his deed, and that he welcomes the option of a payment plan.
-He states that a lesser penalty would still have held him accountable for his conduct, but would have also been effective in assuring that neither he nor any other employee would commit a similar violation in the future.
+Employee points out her remorse at her deed, and that she immediately took it upon herself to repay the amount she illegally received within days of receiving the 20-day advanced notice of proposed termination.
+She states that a lesser penalty would still have held her accountable for her conduct, but would have also been effective in assuring that neither she nor any other employee would commit a similar violation in the future.